-Which tradition, though?
-Presumably, one that makes sense on its own terms and isn't doomed to fall apart.
+The tradition we choose should also be a tradition that isn't doomed to fall apart.
 Tradition by itself has certain problems.
 It can be wrong, but I don't think that's the real problem, since it's reasonable to suppose that if experience misleads you then more experience is the best thing to set you straight.
 The more basic problem is that by itself tradition can't maintain its coherence and its ability to guide us reliably.
 The reason is that in and of itself tradition-the simple accumulation of experience and what various people have said and done-can't resolve all the issues it throws up.
 Look at where mainstream Protestantism, which relies solely on the accumulation of experience, discussion, and the decisions of particular men, has ended up.
 Look at where modern thought as a whole has ended up.

-Tradition needs a principle of authority transcending tradition to resolve the issues it can't resolve on its own.
+Discussion need not lead to consensus.4 Tradition needs a principle of authority transcending tradition to resolve the issues it can't resolve on its own.
 Science has recourse to observation.
-That's fine for motions in space, but not everything is a motion in space.
+That's fine for objects in space, but not everything is an object in space.
 On other issues tradition needs an authority that transcends human capacities generally.